ritza-co/abbey/article.md

 ### Request access to the database

 We now have a role with a permission to read the database, and a user, Carol.
 But Carol does not have permissions to assume roles.
-If she wants to access the Person table she must email an AWS administrator at her company and asks for access.
+If she wants to access the Person table she must email an AWS administrator at her company to ask for access.

-As the administrator, you need to add the following to the configuration file and run `terraform apply` again:
+As the administrator, you need to add the code below to the configuration file and run `terraform apply` again.
+Update the `DateLessThan` value to tomorrow.

 ```terraform
 data "aws_iam_policy_document" "carol_assume_role_policy" {